30 May 2025

 Support and resources: Lyssna boasts excellent customer support and educational resources, including webinars, guides, and detailed tutorials to make sure users can make the most of the platform.

 Looking for tree testing resources?
-Check out our tree testing guide and how-to video.
+Check out our tree testing examples and how-to video.

 Limitations on the free plan: While you can have unlimited tests, each test on the free plan currently has a two-minute limit.
 This is fine for short tree tests, but for longer tests you'll need to upgrade to a paid plan.